Stock Market: Sensex, Nifty ends lower | DH Latest News, Latest News, Business , NSE Nifty, BSE Sensex, Sensex, Nifty, stock exchange, stock market, sensex updates, Bombay Stock Exchange, Sensex crash

-The top gainers in the market were Axis Bank, State Bank of India, Indian Oil, Bharat Petroleum, GAIL India and ICICI Bank .
-The top losers in the market were HDFC Bank, Infosys, Hindustan Unilever, Maruti Suzuki , HDFC, TCS, Power Grid, HCL Technologies, Kotak Mahindra Bank, Bajaj Finserv, Divi’s Labs, UPL, Infosys and IndusInd Bank.
+The top gainers in the market were IndusInd Bank, Sun Pharma, ICICI Bank and HDFC Bank.
+The top losers in the market were Dr Reddy”s, Maruti, Bharti Airtel, Bajaj Auto, Infosys, TCS and Bajaj FinServ.

 Post Your Comments